freakycheesy/Sanicball/README.md

 The project is to be opened with Unity3D.
 It works best with version 2021.3.45f2

-The Game is hosted on https://gamejolt.com/games/sanicball/1079172
+The game is hosted on https://gamejolt.com/games/sanicball/1079172

 Also check out https://github.com/BK-TN/SanicballServerList, which lets you host a server list for the game.